 For example, if you’re targeting new people to the art world, you’ll want to publish introductory and easy-to-understand content.

-You can be more experimental with your posts if you’re targeting more experienced art fans.
+Your posts can be more experimental if you target more experienced art fans.

 But no matter who your target audience is, you always need to keep what they want to see in mind.